The Chilling Cost of Open Carry & Assault Weapons

 Armed and angry gangs of shutdown and gun law protestors also stormed statehouses in Oregon, Idaho, Utah, Colorado, Minnesota, Nebraska, Texas, New Hampshire, Florida and North Carolina.
 The leader of ReOpenNC posted a 17-minute video saying he “would be willing to kill people” for his “freedom” and that protesters would “bring force” if police tried to stop them.

-Then, on October 8, 2020, the FBI announced the arrest of 13 men on conspiracy, terrorism and weapons charges, including a plot to kidnap Governor Whitmer from the Governor’s Summer Residence on Mackinac Island.
+Then, on October 8, 2020, the FBI announced the arrest of 13 men on conspiracy, terrorism and weapons charges, including a plot to kidnap Governor Whitmer from her summer home on Mackinac Island.
 Styling themselves the “Wolverine Watchmen,” they purchased rifles with silencers, high voltage tasers and night vision goggles, met for weapons training and conducted surveillance of Whitmer’s residences.

 All had taken part in the armed protests in Lansing, and the FBI, monitoring group chats on social media, was onto them from the get-go, infiltrating the group with informers and undercover agents – one even went along on the surveillance rides – and collecting hundreds of audio recordings and thousands of encrypted text messages.

 Adam Fox, the “brains” of the bunch, was recorded saying, “Snatch and grab, man, grab the fuckin’ Governor, just grab the bitch,” and then make their escape by boat after blowing up a bridge to impede police pursuit.
 Another more direct option, urged co-conspirator Daniel Harris, “Just have one person go to her house, knock on the door and when she answers, cap (shoot) her.”